Caves and Springs in Virginia

 Source: Historical collections of Virginia, The Natural Tunnel (p.465)

-Water created the 4,000+ caves in Virginia by dissolving limestone.
+All cave formed by dissolving rock.
 Rainwater seeped down through the soil, becoming slightly acidic as it passed through decaying organic matter such as leaves.
 The acidic water slowly transformed the calcium carbonate - CaCO3, the predominant mineral in limestone and dolomite.
-Dolomite includes more magnesium than ordinary limestone, and is formed when magnesium ions replace calcium ions in the original limestone formation.
+Bacteria in the soil, and in the interstices of deeper bedrock particles, release gases with hydrogen and increase the acidity of groundwater.

 As the calcium carbonate weathered away, the rock became pockmarked with voids and created a "karst" landscape with springs, sinkholes, caves.
 In Virginia, eroded remnants of cave systems are visible at Natural Bridge, Natural Tunnel, and Natural Chimneys.
 Acid rain may also be speeding up the creation of caves, by increasing the acidity of rainwater.